Particular/docs.particular.net/nservicebus/transactional-session/index.md

     * The `UserCreated` event is published, but the user is not created in the database.
     * The rest of the system is notified about the creation of the user, but the user record is never created.
 This inconsistency causes errors, as parts of the system expect the record to exist in the database.

-In the context of a message handler, the [Outbox](/nservicebus/outbox) feature can mitigate this problem.
-However, such scenarios remain unsolved outside the context of a message handler.
+In the context of a message handler, the [NServiceBus Outbox](/nservicebus/outbox) feature can mitigate this problem.
+However, these scenarios require that the operations occur within a message handler.

 A common technique to address this problem on the client side is to defer all operations to a message handler.
 This entails sending a message to create the user and publishing the `UserCreated`-event from within a message handler.
-However, there are scenarios where this approach is not feasible:
+However, this approach is not always feasible.
+Here are two examples:

-* Existing applications are likely to have non-trivial processing logic in controllers.
-Moving it all into dedicated message handlers requires significant effort.
+* Existing applications often have non-trivial processing logic in controllers.
+Moving all of it into dedicated message handlers could entail significant effort.
 * Processing logic in the controller may assume specific side effects to occur within the scope of the request, e.g., validation, notifications, or error handling.
 The logic may, therefore, not be ready for the asynchronous, fire-and-forget approach required when offloading work into message handlers.
-* There may be other scenarios in which it's not feasible to delay the database operation.

-The `TransactionalSession`, when combined with [Outbox](/nservicebus/outbox), solves this problem for messages sent and/or published outside the context of a message handler.
+The `TransactionalSession`, when combined with [outbox](/nservicebus/outbox), solves this problem for messages sent and/or published outside the context of a message handler.

 ## Usage

-To use the transactional session, first, install the [transactional session package for a supported persister](/nservicebus/transactional-session/persistences) in the project.
+To use the transactional session, first install the [transactional session package for a supported persister](/nservicebus/transactional-session/persistences) in the project.

-Then, enable the session integration on the endpoint as follows:
+Next, enable the session integration on the endpoint as follows:

 snippet: enabling-transactional-session

-To ensure atomic consistency across database and message operations, enable the [Outbox](/nservicebus/outbox):
+To ensure atomic consistency across database and message operations, enable the [outbox](/nservicebus/outbox):

 snippet: enabling-outbox

-The transactional session can be resolved from the container, and needs to be opened:
+The transactional session can be resolved from the container, and must be opened:

 snippet: opening-transactional-session

-Sending messages in an atomic manner is done through the `ITransactionalSession`:
+Sending messages in an atomic manner is done through the `ITransactionalSession` instance:

 snippet: sending-transactional-session